 Film purchase does not include develop / scan services.
 The FPP offers Processing and Scanning of this film (service sold separately)

 Please read all the information on this page before ordering.

 This film is standard 8mm high speed color negative film, also know as regular 8 film format or double 8.
-Perfect for indoor shooting or street cinematography.
+Perfect for indoor shooting (with proper indoor lighting).
 Negative film is not for projecting in a vintage projector but for scanning to a digital file.
 This film is for LOW LIGHT shooting.
 You will need a 85 (orange) filter + ND (Neutral Density) filters if you wish to shoot in broad daylight.

 above: How to know if your camera can take Cine 8 film?
 Open your camera compartment.
 You will see one empty spool (the take-up Spool).
 Need a camera take-up spool?
 Grab one from The FPP!